prebid/prebid.github.io/dev-docs/bidders/pixad.md

 ### Description

-Pixad header bidding adapter connects with Pixad demand sources to fetch bids for banner network ID.
+Pixad header bidding adapter connects with Pixad demand sources to fetch bids for network ID.
 Please reach out to your account manager or <prebid@pixad.com.tr> for more information.

 ### Bid params